 |Member Since:||Aug 23, 2013|

-Prior to MXC I worked as a full-time regular substitute teacher.
-During my ten year tenure I originated an award certificate based on behavior and participation.
-However, a rude awakening occurred that made me acutely aware of, and appalled by, the lack of reading, fluency and comprehension skills of African American students in particular, regardless of their socio-economic backgrounds.
-That shocking revelation provided the nucleus to my mode of thought.
-I made a personal vow to do whatever possible to instill a desire to learn and stimulate growth in education of African American children by teaching their parents; many of whom as I am, a product of a failed educational system.
+Prior to my tenure at MXC I was employed as a full-time regular substitute teacher.
+The lack of reading, fluency and comprehension skills of African American students regardless of their socio-economic backgrounds was the nucleus to furthering my education as a non-traditional college student.
+I made a personal vow to do whatever possible to instill a desire to learn and stimulate growth in education of African American children by teaching their parents; many of whom as I am, a product of a failed by Highlightly">educational system.
+To achieve that gold I earned a by Highlightly">Masters degree in Communications and Training in 2003 from Governors State University.

-I am proud to be the recipient of a few outstanding awards including; a Lifetime Achievement Award (2006) Evanston Media Center; Leadership Award (1998) National-Louis University; Image Award (1996) National Association for the Advancement of Colored People (NAACP) local chapter; Teacher of the month runner-up award (2011) Malcolm X College.
+It pleases me greatly to be the recipient of a many outstanding awards including Lifetime Achievement Award (2006) Evanston Media Center; Leadership Award (1998) National-Louis University; Image Award (1996) National Association for the Advancement of Colored People (NAACP) local chapter; Second place teacher of the month (2011) Malcolm X College.